TheUnRealYeti/Practice-React-Networking-System/README.md

 # DESCRIPTION:
 This is a mock, front-end, account system, currently a work in progress, that I am creating to better learn and adapt my existing JavaScript programming skills to the React JavaScript framework.
 It includes login, account, and mock client-side session scheduling systems, as well as various forms for changing account or networking settings.

+Note that I have not run any NPM/NPX commands for production compilation of the project so far.
+My current source code also does not include any core React.js or Babel dependencies.
+Consequently, none of the source files will have default polyfilling or minification inside of them, as I'm aiming to show my current source code as I wrote it.
+The project is mostly written using ES6 JavaScript syntax, although I do include some backups for legacy APIs.
+The source code could be further backwards-transpiled to ES5 syntax for older browsers, like Internet Explorer 11, using Babel.

 # COPYRIGHT:
 ********************************************************************************************************************************************************